 RBMS Clinic Coordinator: RBMS will be hiring a Clinic Coordinator who will manage the daily functional operations of DCRU.
-The Clinic Coordinator will play a key role in ensuring the facilities and equipment meet the needs of the study teams.
+The Clinic Coordinator will manage the facilities and equipment to meet the needs of the study teams.

-Scheduling: Study teams should continue to submit requests and schedule rooms through the CTR Portal scheduling system.
+Scheduling: Study teams should continue to submit requests for service and schedule rooms through the CTR Portal scheduling system.

 Oversight: Studies will be responsible for medical oversight of their studies.